 2013 Award Recipient | CHAIRMAKING, Royal

-Born in 1918, Bump, a fourth generation artist, has been making chairs for 75 years.
-The art of chair making was passed down from his ancestors who trace their lineage from France.
+A fourth generation artist, Bump has been making chairs for 75 years.
+The ancient art of chairmaking was passed down from his ancestors who trace their lineage from France.
 As a young boy, Bump apprenticed under his father, Fred Bump, who learned the trade from his father, Philander Bump.
-Philander came to the United States from France and opened the chair shop in 1870 in the community of Bear, Ark., where it still operates.
+Philander came to the United States from France and opened the chair shop in 1870 in the community of Bear, Ark., where it still operates today.

-Bump runs the Bear Chair Shop with his nephew, Leon Sutton, whom he has trained for six years.
+Bump runs the Bear Chair Shop with his nephew Leon Sutton, whom he has trained for six years.
 The shop is a rustic barn where Bump uses many of the 100-year-old tools, patterns and equipment that his father used.
-He enjoys showing visitors and other craftsmen around the shop, and he gives demonstrations to high school students and students from the National Park Community College in Hot Springs.